 No longer can we say that we are better than those "backwards countries" when two parties dominate the politics of our own country and accept no meaningful input from ordinary citizens.
 No longer can we laugh at those "backwards countries" when we have so little chance of getting a reform candidate through the primary process.

 To reclaim our country, to take back the power that is rightfully ours, we must root out the political disease of Tweedism.
 We must reclaim the right of nomination.
 To reclaim the right of nomination, we must reform the nomination and election process so that it is open to all who hold the right to vote.
 Open primaries are a requirement to take back the right of nomination.
 Publicly funded elections are also required.
 Election holidays are required.
 And finally, the one thing that will nail Tweedism where it really counts, is anti-corruption laws that put elected officials in jail when they take money for favors in office.

 Mr. Lessig has provided much of what we need in the Citizens Equality Act of 2017.
 This legislation provides reforms to voting rights, electoral districts and funding of elections.
 It is not just his legislation, a team of people have reviewed the state of election laws across the country and written the best of the best for election reform into the Citizens Equality Act.

 Lessig has also created mayday.us, the superPAC to end all superPACs.
-This is a superPAC with one purpose: to promote and elect people to Congress and other high offices who will dedicate their time and effort to reform our elections and restore power to the ordinary person.
-Mayday.us also promotes anti-corruption laws that have real teeth, that provide for penalties when elected officials take money and gifts for favors.
+This is a superPAC with one purpose: to promote and elect people to Congress and other high offices who will dedicate their time and effort to reform our elections and restore power to the ordinary American.
+Mayday.us also promotes anti-corruption laws that have real teeth, that provide for penalties when elected officials who take money and gifts for favors.